protocolbuffers/protobuf/python/README.txt

 C++ Implementation
 ==================

-WARNING: This is EXPERIMENTAL and only available for CPython platforms.

 The C++ implementation for Python messages is built as a Python extension to improve the overall protobuf Python performance.